How to Avoid Amazon Lost Buy Box With Analytics

 However, House Judiciary Committee Chairman Jerry Nadler (D-N.Y.) said that he feared that large, dominant companies like Amazon had the ability to control access to markets.

-If you aren't getting the buy box often enough, the answer lies in your data.
+If you aren't getting the Amazon buy box often enough, the answer lies in your data.
 Specifically, you need to be tracking metrics like Net PPM, inventory, and pricing.
 This information can be found in your sales reports in Seller Central and Vendor Central.

 However, these are daily reports that must be manually downloaded by ASIN and then combined in order to get actionable insights.
 This is a very time-consuming process, so most companies turn to third-party services to provide them with this critical data.
 We've put together a free whitepaper to help you determine the best method for your business -- it's available for download below.